Hair Transplant Toronto Patients Have Questions, We Have Answers

 There are 2 commonly used types of hair transplant in Toronto: follicular unit transplant (FUT) and follicular unit extraction / excision (FUE).

 FUT involves harvesting a strip of scalp taken from the back or sides of the head.
 Individual unit grafts containing a few follicles each are created by carefully dissecting the tissue under a stereomicroscope.
 This option has been used widely for many years and is an effective way to create high numbers of grafts.
 However, the longer healing time, the increased risk of complication, and a visible strip scar are notable drawbacks.
 Given the opportunity to avoid a linear scar, many people today choose FUE hair transplants in Toronto.

 At a slightly higher cost per graft, FUE units are extracted one at a time.
 A tiny rotary punch tool removes just a few follicles and the surrounding scalp tissue using superficial punch extractions.
-Usually 1mm or less, this micro-excision tool allows for very small scalp plugs and accordingly small scars.
+Usually 1 mm or less in size, this micro-excision tool allows for very small scalp plugs and accordingly small scars.
 When they’re harvested randomly in a diffused manner from a qualified donor zone, the patient can expect no obvious scarring to result.
 To the naked eye, the tiny pale dots left aren’t easy to see.
 FUE patients can often even wear their hair cut short after their procedure, without giving anything away.

 For either method, the re-implanting/grafting of the follicles in recipient areas requires a knowledgeable, skilled, and artistic hair transplant surgeon.
 The surgeon will create a realistic, natural hairline and implant the follicles at the correct angle and density to mimic original hair growth.